beeware/briefcase/docs/en/reference/platforms/iOS/xcode.md

 </tbody>
 </table>

-When generating an iOS project, Briefcase produces an Xcode project.
+When generating an iOS project, Briefcase produces an XCode project.

 ## Icon format